This Year, I Am Different

-Cantor Wolman has spent a summer in chaplaincy at Jeanes Hospital in Philadelphia, summers on staff at Kutz Camp, URJ Camp OSRUI, NFTY in Israel as well as six summers on faculty at OSRUI and four summers on faculty at URJ Camp Newman.
+Cantor Wolman has spent a summer in chaplaincy at Jeanes Hospital in Philadelphia, summers on staff at the URJ’s Kutz Camp, OSRUI, NFTY in Israel as well as six summers on faculty at OSRUI and five summers on faculty at URJ Camp Newman.
 He is past president of the Reform Cantors of Chicago and has proudly served the American Conference of Cantors and HUC’s Debbie Friedman School of Sacred Music Alumni Association.

 Cantor Wolman has performed throughout North America, Israel, France, Russia, and Ukraine.

 Along with his passion for music, Cantor Wolman has a strong love for film, the outdoors, education, Israel, and the Hebrew language.
-He lives in Scottsdale with his wife Malka, three children, and their cat Zev.
+He lives in Scottsdale with his wife Malka, their three children, and cats Giuseppe & Jürgen.